-Notice the use of the word "sent":
+Notice the use of the word sent:

-- a.
-The Church sent them. (verse 3) - b.
-The Holy Ghost sent them. (verse 4)
+- The church sent them (verse 3). - The Holy Ghost sent them (verse 4).

-The Holy Ghost spoke, the Church obeyed by sending out Barnabas and Saul (Paul), and this was considered to be the action of the Holy Ghost.
-Do not underestimate the importance of the role of the Church here.
-The Church recognized their calling and layed their hands on them before sending them out.
-It could be said that the missionaries passed through the hands of the Church before going to the field.
+The Holy Ghost spoke, the church obeyed by sending out Barnabas and Saul (Paul), and this was considered the action of the Holy Ghost.
+Do not underestimate the importance of the role of the church here.
+The church recognized their calling and laid their hands on them before sending them out.
+It could be said that the missionaries passed through the hands of the church before going to the field.
 This same process is followed in the United Pentecostal Church today.

-The Church, as the body of Christ, plays a vital role in the sending out of missionaries.
+The church, as the body of Christ, plays a vital role in the sending out of missionaries.

-5. A Missionary has a compassion for people.
+E. Has a compassion for people

-Matthew mentioned at least 4 times in his gospel that Jesus had compassion toward others in He was moved with compassion when He saw the multitudes that were scattered as sheep having no shepherd.
+Matthew mentioned at least four times in his Gospel that Jesus had compassion toward others in need.
+He was moved with compassion when He saw the multitudes that were scattered as sheep having no shepherd.
 He was moved with compassion for the blind, the leper, the demon possessed, and the heartbroken.
 The parable of the Good Samaritan speaks of compassion for the hurting and troubled.
-Jesus concludes this parable in Luke 10:37 by saying, "Go, and do thou likewise."
-The parable of the Lost Sheep speaks of a compassion that compelled the shepherd to go out into the cold, dark night in search of that one lost lamb until he found it and brought it back to safety.
-(Luke 15:1-7).
-Finally, the Prodigal Son who came home was welcomed by the warm arms of compassion (Luke 15:20).
+Jesus concluded this parable in Luke 10:37 by saying, "Go, and do thou likewise."
+The parable of the Lost Sheep speaks of a compassion that compelled the shepherd to go out into the cold, dark night in search of that one lost lamb until he found it and brought it back to safety (Luke 15:1-7).
+Finally, the prodigal son who came home was welcomed by the warm arms of compassion (Luke 15:20).

-A Missionary will carry a genuine love in his heart for the people to whom he has been sent.
-He does not estimate their value by the color of their skin but by the price paid for their redemption, the blood of Christ.
-God will put this love in his heart and help to maintain it.
+Missionaries will carry a genuine love in their hearts for the people to whom they have been sent.
+They do not estimate their value by the color of their skin but by the price paid for their redemption, the blood of Christ.
+God will put this love in their hearts and help to maintain it.
 When frustrations and disappointments come, this love will continue to flow.

-There is in the heart of every true missionary a burning passion for lost souls.
+In the heart of every true missionary is a burning passion for lost souls.
 This is often referred to as a burden for souls.
-It is this burden coupled with his calling that causes him to leave behind the familiar surroundings of home and family to go to that sometimes-distant land, to share the Good News of Jesus Christ.
+It is this burden coupled with their calling that causes them to leave behind the familiar surroundings of home and family to go to that sometimes-distant land, to share the good news of Jesus Christ.